 - Students travelling a significant distance to campus or who are required to overcome transport barriers may apply for an enhanced travel payment alongside a bus pass.
 This payment will be looked at on an individual basis.

 Students who are 16-18 and live in Northumberland need to make an application to Northumberland County Council Post 16 travel scheme.
-Click here
+Click here to apply for the travel scheme.

 If you received free school meals when you were at school you may also qualify to receive support with free college meals.
 If you or your parent/ guardian are in receipt of the following benefits you may be able receive meals on the days that you attend college: